PatrickGFrancis/The-New-World/README.md

 Welcome to the New World.

-Kevin Dong, NAME, and NAME's Sacred Domain.
+Kevin Dong, Patrick Francis, and NAME's Sacred Domain.